The Good and the Bad of Angular Development

 Directives were introduced in AngularJS, but they changed with the migration to the component-based architecture in further Angular updates.
 Directives can be used to extend HTML capabilities and add/remove elements from the DOM tree.

 There are three types of directives in Angular: component, attribute, and structural directives.
 Components represent a directive with an HTML template, while two other types are very popular to efficiently modify DOM trees.

 Cons of Angular

-If you’ve been following the hype and discussion around Angular 2 and 4 releases, you may know that the technology generates much criticism around it.
+If you’ve been following the hype and discussion around Angular 2-6 releases, you may know that the technology generates much criticism around it.
 Let’s examine the main drawbacks to also be considered.

 Θ Divided and churning community

 Regardless of the LTS claims, the community around any technology is what makes it powerful in the market.
 And the Angular community story is quite controversial.
-According to the 2017 StackOverflow Developer Survey, Angular (both Angular 1.x and Angular) is the second most commonly used technology in the category Frameworks, Libraries, and Other Technologies, which is cool.
+According to the 2018 StackOverflow Developer Survey, Angular (both Angular 1.x and Angular) was the second most commonly used technology in the category Frameworks, Libraries, and Other Technologies, which is cool.
 The same survey of 2019 shows an Angular/AngularJS drop to the ninth position among the most used frameworks with 53 percent of respondents.

 Θ Angular is verbose and complex